-Business freedom is an overall indicator of the efficiency of government regulation of business.
-The quantitative score is derived from an array of measurements of the ease of starting, operating, and closing a business.
+The business freedom component measures the extent to which the regulatory and infrastructure environments constrain the efficient operation of businesses.
+The quantitative score is derived from an array of factors that affect the ease of starting, operating, closing a business.

 The business freedom score for each country is a number between 0 and 100, with 100 indicating the freest business environment.
-The score is based on 10 sub-factors, all weighted equally, using data from the World Bank's Doing Business report:
+The score is based on 13 sub-factors, all of which are weighted equally, using data from the World Bank's Doing Business report:

 - Starting a business-procedures (number);

 - Starting a business-time (days);

 - Starting a business-cost (% of income per capita);

 - Starting a business-minimum capital (% of income per capita);

 - Obtaining a license-procedures (number);

 - Obtaining a license-time (days);

 - Obtaining a license-cost (% of income per capita);

 - Closing a business-time (years);

-- Closing a business-cost (% of estate); and
+- Closing a business-cost (% of estate);

-- Closing a business-recovery rate (cents on the dollar).
+- Closing a business-recovery rate (cents on the dollar);

+- Getting electricity-procedures (number);

+- · Getting electricity-time (days); and

+- Getting electricity-cost (% of income per capita).3

 Each of these sub-factors is converted to a scale of 0 to 100, after which the average of the converted values is computed.
-The result represents the country's business freedom score in comparison to those of other countries.
-Even if a country requires the highest number of procedures for starting a business, which yields a score of zero in that factor, it could still receive a score as high as 90 based on scores in the other nine factors.
-Canada, for instance, receives scores of 100 in nine of these 10 factors, but the 14 licensing procedures required by the government equate to a score of 64.5 for that factor.
+The result represents the country's business freedom score in comparison to the business freedom scores of other countries.